flyingmachine/brave-clojure-web/content/read-and-eval.md

       read-string))
 ```

-You can read this as "`path` gets passed to `io/resource`.
+You can read this as `path` gets passed to `io/resource`.
 The result
 gets passed to `slurp`.
 The result of that gets passed to
 `read-string`.